-- A. an owner's inability to pay as certified by the Commissioner of Taxes in their discretion; or - B. an owner's filing an incorrect, or failing to file a correct, homestead declaration due to one or more of the following:
+- A. an owner's inability to pay as certified by the Commissioner of Taxes in his or her discretion; or - B. an owner's filing an incorrect, or failing to file a correct, homestead declaration due to one or more of the following: